6 Best Wines with Salmon: Top Recommendations [Pairings & Tips]

-If you are having grilled salmon, its flavor will be strongly influenced by the cooking style that will certainly give some smoky notes so that an elegant Pinot Noir with an earthy and savory touch will be the only wine able to stand up to it with a balanced structure.
+However, there will certainly be some smoky notes.
+That means an elegant Pinot Noir with an earthy and savory touch and balanced structure, will be the only wine able to stand up to it.

 3. Salmon with a Rich Butter or Cream Sauce

 This is the perfect chance to splurge and treat yourself to a white Burgundy.
-Its fine elegance and voluptuous roundness will give the mouth feel sensation this kind of dish absolutely requires.
+Its fine elegance and voluptuous roundness will give the mouthfeel sensation this kind of dish absolutely requires.

 4. Smoked Salmon

 Smoked salmon is often paired with bubbles, and this absolutely works.
 However, I personally prefer something slightly more unusual.
 The crispiness of a light mineral Manzanilla sherry enhances the salmon fish taste beautifully.